nus-cs3203/course-website/contents/project-requirement-guidelines/gg.md

 The report will be graded in accordance to:

 1. High-level description of the system

 2. Design decisions considered and made

 3. Evidence of following good software engineering practices and principles

 Specifically, it will be graded according to the Report Rubrics/Template, which will be linked once available. .

 [](#code-review)Code Review
 ===========================

-Your code implementation will be reviewed according to [Code Review Checklist](../../code-review-rubrics/Code-Review-Checklist.pdf).
+Your code implementation will be reviewed according to Code Review Checklist available on Canvas.

 [](#other-notes)Other Notes
 ===========================